DNA replication is described as semiconservative. Which statement... | Study Prep in Pearson+

 B

-Each daughter DNA double helix contains one parental (old) strand and one newly synthesized strand.
+Each daughter DNA molecule contains one parental (old) strand and one newly synthesized strand.

 C